-"We wanted to preserve connections in the village with previous activities on the site."
+"We wanted to preserve connections in the village with previous activities on the site,"

-Two evocative names were

-The Castle class Westminster Abbey, pictured at Wheatley Station in September 1960 selected.
-Kimber Close, named after the last station master at Wheatley, already graces the new estate.
+Two evocative names were selected.
+Kimber Close: named after the last station master at Wheatley, already graces the new estate.

 And it will soon be joined by a second name plate, bearing the name Kelham Hall Drive.